-For the edge fill signal of an M/E wipe, you can select either the dedicated color matte generator, or the signal on the utility bus.
+For the edge fill signal, you can select either the dedicated color matte generator, or the signal on the utility bus.
 There are two mattes (1 and 2) and you can also select a combination (mix) of the two; this is called a "color mix".